Finding Pedn Vounder Beach – Cornwall’s paradise

 Dogs are allowed on Pedn Vounder beach and I’ve no doubt they love it too.

 I’d be cautious about the climb though.
 It may be too much for some dogs.
-I’ve friends who’ve planned to visit Pedn Vounder beach and never made it down because it was too steep for their dog.
+I’ve friends who’ve planned to visit Pedn Vounder beach and never made it down because it was too steep for their cute pooch.

 A note of caution about a few things.

-I’ve mentioned already the climb.
-My advice would be, if you’re uncertain or if it feels unsafe, please think about if it’s worth it.
-This beautiful Cornish beach can be admired from the coast path and you can secure some amazing photos from the rocks and path that leads you to Pedn Vounder.
+I’ve already mentioned the climb.
+My advice would be, if you’re uncertain or if it feels unsafe, please consider if it’s really worth it.
+This beautiful Cornish beach can be admired from the south west coast path and you can secure some amazing photos from the rocks and path that lead to Pedn Vounder.
+It’s also worth walking over to Logans Rock too and seeing it from a different vantage point.

 There are so many wonderful beaches in Cornwall.
 Some are even more secluded and hidden than Pedn Vounder, and are more accessible (no spoilers from me, I’m afraid).

 If you go, go prepared and make your own decision.
-Most importantly, make sure you’re safe.
+Most importantly, please make sure you’re safe.